rust-lang/rust/src/doc/reference.md

                    Such items should not be allowed by the compiler to exist, so if you need this there probably is a compiler bug.

-* `visible_private_types` - Allows public APIs to expose otherwise private types, e.g. as the return type of a public function.
-                            This capability may be removed in the future.

 * `allow_internal_unstable` - Allows `macro_rules!` macros to be tagged with the
                               `#[allow_internal_unstable]` attribute, designed
                               to allow `std` macros to call